 If allowing a mobile user to select a priority or type, it is recommended that a radiobutton or dropdown question is used to avoid entry errors that may cause tickets to be labeled improperly.

 Use Data Record Expression Language to optionally select a Zendesk user based on ID, if they have an ID other than an email address listed in Zendesk.

 Use Data Record Expression Language to fill the requester's information.
 If the user does not yet exist in Zendesk, a user account will be created.

 Use Data Record Expression Language to use data from the form to create subject lines and comments.
 For example, use "Test Ticket - %f - %a[Customer Name]" to create a subject like "Test Ticket - Invoice Request Form - Customer ABC."

 - Optionally check off the "Include link to Data Record in ticket comment?" box to include a link to the data record in the ProntoForms portal.

 - Optionally include your photos, sketch pads, and signatures as attachments in the Zendesk ticket.
-Simply provide a comma separated list of attachment questions labels - no DREL is required.
+Simply provide a comma separated list of attachment questions' unique IDs - no DREL is required.
 Note: Only questions with an Attachment data type can be included as attachments.
 These are either images (camera or sketch pad), audio, signatures, and other files.